armory/docs/content/en/armory-enterprise/installation/aurora-install.md

 This section walks you through installing the Remote Network Agent (RNA) using a Helm chart.

 {{< include "aurora-borealis/rna-install.md" >}}

-### Migrate to the new RNA

-You do not need to do this migration if you are installing the RNA for the first time.

-Before you start the migration process, make sure that you are running version 0.29.2 or later of the Project Aurora plugin.
-This is set in the `version` field of the YAML file you use to install the plugin.

-{{< include "aurora-borealis/borealis-rna-wormhole-migrate.md" >}}

 ### Verify the Agent deployment